 - Date of Birth – Check to see if your date if formatted according to any of the date formats in the list

 - Facebook Account – Select the name of the Facebook account that you have linked with Maropost Marketing Cloud.

 - Ad Account – Once you’ve selected the Facebook account, a list of Ad Accounts for the Facebook account will appear.

-- Custom Audiences – After selecting the Ad Account, the list of Custom Audiences that you’ve already created under that Ad Account will now appear.
-Select the Custom Audience that you want to push the contact to.
+- Custom Audiences – After selecting the Ad Account, the list of Custom and Lookalike Audiences that you’ve already created under that Ad Account will now appear.
+Select the Audience that you want to push the contact to.

 This action will allow you export a list, segment, Do Not Mail list, or data from a Relational Table.
 Unlike the Start Import action widget, you can only export one file at a time.